 A juvenile law attorney is trained at representing children under the age of eighteen in the juvenile criminal and civil court systems, and also at keeping juvenile crimes sealed from public record.
 The juvenile legal system is a separate justice system than the one for adults, and minors have certain privileges such as having their parents present during police questioning, or having a juvenile attorney appointed for them during contentious divorce proceedings.
 A juvenile law attorney will help make sure that a child's rights are fully advocated and protected.

-Avvo has over 6,044 in-depth profiles on attorneys specializing in Juvenile matters.
+Avvo has over 8,780 in-depth profiles on attorneys who handle Juvenile matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.